-Curb appeal is judged in seven seconds.
-That is the amount of time you have to make a good first impression.
+Curb appeal is judged in seven seconds so that is the amount of time you have to make a good first impression.
 Think about your last job interview, date, or social event, and the small window of time you had to make a positive impression.
-Same thing goes for your house.
+The same thing goes for your home.
 Its curb appeal or first impression can make or break the sale of your home.

 Clean Clean Clean

 The minute you list your house people will be able to instantly see photos.
 Make sure the first image they see is a front yard that is clean, beautiful, and inviting.
 Good curb appeal leads to good listing photos!

 - Trim, edge, prune, and weed the lawn, hedges, trees, and flowerbeds

 - Remove all clutter, dead plants, leaves, and debris

 - Sweep porch, and all walkways

 - Wash outdoor furniture

 - Power wash outside the house

 - Wash windows